By dentist Dr. Richard Mitchell

 You can read all about this quick, affordable and simple technique at the link above.

 Getting veneers for teeth with cosmetic problems can result in a fantastic-looking smile!
 But they need careful planning to get the best appearance.
-Make sure your dentist has looked at all the other options as well, and explained them to you fully.
+Make sure your dentist has looked at ALL the other options as well, and explained them to you fully.
+With modern computer imaging techniques, it is possible to take some photographs of how your teeth look now, and then edit the photos to show you how they COULD look after treatment.